 Psql functions as a front-end terminal for PostgreSQL.
 It's used to issue queries and display the provided results.

-You can use the following command to determine the version of the psql client utility:
+Use the following command to determine the psql client version:

 -V option works in this instance as well: